ajinkabeer/ajinkabeer/README.md

 # Hello 👋

 Hey there, I'm **Ajin Kabeer**!
-I am a _Software Developer passionate about building next generation web and mobile applications.
+I am a passionate about building next generation web and mobile applications.

 I absolutely love the open-source community on GitHub and I am an avid contributor to _Taskcluster_, a CI/CD framework of Mozilla.